-This page allows configuration of content filters to block to and from specific network devices based on keyword and domain name entries.
-A list of "trusted computers" can also be entered that are not subject to the filters entered.
+This page allows certain Web-oriented cookies, java scripts, and pop-up windows to be blocked by the firewall.
+A list of "trusted computers" can also be defined that are not subject to any filters configured.
 Specific Firewall features can also be enabled.
-It is highly recommended that the Firewall is left enabled at all times for protection against Denial of Service attacks, etc.
+It is highly recommended that the Firewall is left enabled at all times for protection against Denial of Service attacks.
+Go to the Parental Control page to block internet access to specific sites.